What is a Metadata Management Tool? Features, Components, and Factors to Consider for Data-Driven Success

 Metadata management tools help organizations to streamline their data management processes, improve data quality, enhance collaboration, and enable data-driven decision-making across the organization.

-The components of a metadata management tool: A visual representation
+8 Essential components of a metadata management tool

 A metadata management tool consists of several interconnected components that work together to provide a comprehensive solution for managing and understanding your organization’s data assets.
 Here’s a visual breakdown of the main components of a metadata management tool: